 - Development of strategies (tools)

-- Completion of the draft and final Plan, for incorporation into the housing chapter of the Comprehensive Plan.
+- Completion of the draft and final Plan, for incorporation into the Comprehensive Plan and implementation in various other ways

 How can I be involved?

-Please visit the Stay Involved page to find out more and subscribe to the email list to get updates about meetings and other opportunities to be a part of this important process.
+Please visit the Stay Involved page to find out more and subscribe to the email list to get updates about meetings and other opportunities to be a part of the Cville Plans Together process.